 Days 5-6: Atherton Tablelands (Queensland)

 We will spend these two days visiting a variety of sites on the Atherton Tableland; there will be a lot of birds to fit in, so expect some long days.
-We will visit locations including Maryfarms for Australian Bustards and other dry country birds, Mount Lewis or the Lake Barrine area for high altitude rainforest endemics like Chowchillas and Golden Bowerbirds, and also some of the wetlands in the area for whistling-ducks and Magpie Geese.
-The nights will be spent in the small town of Mareeba, a town that boasts healthy numbers of Eastern Gray Kangaroos on their local golf course!
+We will visit a variety of locations like Maryfarms for Australian Bustards and other dry country birds, highland forests for highland birds like Chowchillas and Tooth-billed Bowerbirds, and also some of the wetlands in the area for whistling-ducks and Magpie Geese.
+The first night will be spent in the small town of Mareeba, a town that boasts healthy numbers of Eastern Gray Kangaroos on their local golf course!
+The second night will be spent at a lodge up on the Atherton Tablelands, which will put us close to a good site for Golden Bowerbird.

 Day 7: Atherton Tablelands to Cairns via Etty Bay (Queensland)